-Table 2 Consumption Factors is used to calculate the access charge for business assessments.
+Table 2 Consumption Factors, shown below, is used to calculate the access charge for business assessments.
+These consumption factors are the same as those used for Water.

 Council Officers will be required to calculate the access charge on an annual basis for water meters where the consumption factor is less than 1.00.